-- 2. Remove ignition cover using a 4mm hex key (four places) - 3.
-Stick a 3mm hex key in the water pump shaft cross hole, and remove belt retainer screw using a 4mm hex key.
-(Figure 42 item 1) - 4.
-Remove belt retainer, water pump belt and water pump fan pulley. - 5.
-Remove bearing retainer screw using a 3mm hex key. - 6.
-Thread a slide hammer onto the end of the water pump shaft and remove the assembly.
+2. Remove ignition cover and water pump cover using a 3mm hex key

+- 3. Using a 3mm hex key, remove the screw in the water pump shaft stop hole. - Stick a 2.5mm hex key in the water pump shaft cross hole, and remove belt retainer screw using a 4mm hex key.
+(Figure 41 item 1) - 5.
+Remove belt retainer, water pump belt and water pump fan pulley. - 6.
+Remove bearing retainer screw using a 3mm hex key. - 7.
+Thread a slide hammer onto the end of the water pump shaft and remove the assembly. - 8.
+Clean any debris or particles from the bore and use some light emery cloth to remove any scratches in the surface that the removal process may have created. - 9.
+Lubricate the bore with grease. - 10.
+Prepare for assembly by installing the water pump assembly into the assembly tool and align the tool with engine case making sure alignment pin is in proper hole.